M2I-HABET/Mission-164/README.md

 Launched September 29th at approximately 0915 from Howe Hall on the campus of Iowa State University

 ### Spacecraft
 The HABET team only provided launch services and used their Backup Emergency Recovery Transmitter (BERT).
-Other spacecrafts were provided by the University of Minnesota and St. Catherine's University.
+Other spacecraft were provided by the University of Minnesota and St. Catherine's University.

 ### Payloads
 Coming soon